mauriciofmar3/mauriciofmar3.github.com/_posts/2014-09-05-covariance-and-contravariance.md

 List<? super Clazz> list2 = new ArrayList<Object>();
 ~~~

-You can add or remove the type parameters from the return type of a method and it will still override:
+You can add or remove the type parameters from the return type of an overriding method and it will still compile:

 ~~~ java
 public interface Parent {